wusel42/ffgt_packages-v2020.1/README.rst

       suffix = 'nodename',      -- generate the SSID with either 'nodename', 'mac' or to use only the prefix: 'none'

-      tq_limit_enabled = false, -- if false, the offline SSID will only be set if there is no gateway reacheable -- upper and lower limit to turn the offline_ssid on and off -- in-between these two values the SSID will never be changed to prevent it from -- toggeling every minute.
+      tq_limit_enabled = false, -- if false, the offline SSID will only be set if there is no gateway reacheable -- if true, set upper and lower limit to turn the offline_ssid on and off -- in-between these two values the SSID will never be changed to prevent it from -- toggeling every minute:
       tq_limit_max = 45,        -- upper limit, above that the online SSID will be used tq_limit_min = 35         -- lower limit, below that the offline SSID will be used },